prolificjones82/UK-Cookie-Policy-Notice/README.md

 ##How to use

-Upload `jquery.cookie.policy.js` and `cookie_policy_styles.css` to your server and link to them in your page.
+Upload `jquery.cookie.policy.js` to your server.
-Add `cookie_policy_styles.css` in between your head tags.
-You will then need to add jQuery and the `jquery.cookie.policy.js` at the bottom of your page, jst before the closing `</body>` tag.
+You will then need to add jQuery and the `jquery.cookie.policy.js` at the bottom of your page, just before the closing `</body>` tag.

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>
 <script src="cookie_policy_functions.js"></script>
 ```

-To activate the plugin you will need to add one final snippet into you `$(document).ready();` function.
+To activate the plugin you will need to add one final snippet into your `$(document).ready();` function.
 In full you will end up with something that looks like this at the bottom of your page.

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>